 I have several coloring worksheets for many systems, though some are more difficult than others.
 In this example, “Human Digestive Coloring” students can find the structures by reading the descriptions.
-A variant of this activity is used with the anatomy students which has less guidance and will require students to reference their book or other resources to complete it.
 The advanced worksheet also includes specific sections of the large intestine (ascending, transverse, descending) and is not something I usually cover with younger students.

 Grade Level: 9-12